UBC-MOAD/docs/contributing.rst

 Setting up an isolated docs build environment using `Conda`_ is recommended.
-Assuming that you have :ref:`Installed Miniforge <InstallingMiniforge>`, you can create and activate an environment called :kbd:`moad-docs` that will have all of the Python packages necessary for building the documentation with the commands:
+Assuming that you have :ref:`Installed Miniforge <InstallingMiniforge>`, you can create and activate an environment called ``moad-docs`` that will have all of the Python packages necessary for building the documentation with the commands:

 .. _Conda: https://conda.io/en/latest/